ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 end)
 ```

-In the above script, see line 9 where the item ID is sent to the server only.
 The server script should then handle validating if the player can purchase the item, and if so it will initiate the purchase and possibly broadcast back to the client if it was successful or not.

 !!! tip "Default Context"
     There is another context called **Default Context**.
 Any script in this context is also viewable by the client.
-So if you have code you want to protect from prying eyes, consider moving it to a **Server Context**.
+If you have code you want to protect from prying eyes, consider moving it to a **Server Context**.

-For further information checkout [Networking in Core](../references/networking/)
+For further information check out [Networking in Core](../references/networking/)

-## Race Manager Server Script
+## Creating the Race Manager Server Script

 The race manager server script is going to handle a few different things.
 We will be modifying this script a few times throughout the tutorial.
 In this section the following items will be covered.